evosys21/pdflib/docs/multicell.md

 $multicell = new Multicell($pdf);

 // set the style definitions
-// `default` is applied to all tags
+// `default` is inherited by all other styles
 $multicell->setStyle('default', 11, '', '130,0,30', 'helvetica');
 $multicell->setStyle('p', 11, '', '130,0,30', 'helvetica');
 $multicell->setStyle('b', null, 'B', null, null);